openproblems-bio/website/content/NeurIPS_docs/about_tasks/task3_joint_embedding.md

   adata.obs['batch']`: ndarray, shape=(n_obs,)
     The batch from which the data was sequenced.
+Has format "s[1-4]d[1-9]" indicating the site and donor associated with the batch. adata.obs['size_factors']`: ndarray, shape=(n_obs,)
+    The batch from which the data was sequenced.
 Has format "s[1-4]d[1-9]" indicating the site and donor associated with the batch.
 ```

+#### Normalization and transformation of data for the joint embedding task

+To make the task more straightforward, we have followed common practices for normalizing and transforming data of each modality.
+The raw data is also provided in `adata.layers` as described below.

+For full details on preprocessing, see the [Data Preprocessing](/neurips_docs/data/dataset/#preprocessing) notes.

+**GEX**

+For this task, gene expression data stored in `adata.X` for the training and test data has been size-factor normalized and log1p transformed.
+Raw UMI counts are available in `adata.layers["counts"]`.
+Size factors are accessible in `adata.obs["size_factors"]`

+**ATAC**

+For this task, ATAC data stored in `adata.X` for the training and test data has been binarized.
+The raw UMI counts for each peak can be found in `adata.layers["counts"]`.

+**ADT**

+For this task, ADT derived protein abundance measures have been centered log-ration (CLR) normalized.
+Raw ADT counts can be found in `adata.layers["counts"]`.

 ### Output data formats